Lastikman

-Lastikman, originally spelled Lastik Man, is a fictional character and Filipino comics superhero created by Mars Ravelo and artist Mar T. Santana.
+Lastikman, originally spelled as Lastik Man, is a fictional character and Filipino comics superhero created by Mars Ravelo and artist Mar T. Santana.
 Lastikman or the original spelling of Lastik Man debuted in comics format in Aliwan Komiks #56 (December 7, 1964).
 Based on DC Comics' Plastic Man, and/or Marvel's Mister Fantastic from Fantastic Four, Lastikman can also stretch and transform into many imaginable forms and shapes he desires.

 History

-Early years (1964-1965)
+1964-1965

 In the 1965 comic book of Aliwan Komiks "Lastik Man Vol. 1", Lastik Man is introduced as a new comic book superhero, an alien from another planet who somehow got trapped on earth.
-Lastikman then decided to fight crime in the Philippines, mainly Manila.
+Lastikman then decided to fight crime in the Philippines, mainly in Manila.